 heavy comedogenic oils and butters

 Ingredients such as cocoa butter, coconut, wheatgerm and soybean oil are commonly found in natural sun protection.
 However, despite being natural these ingredients can sometimes be too rich for acne prone skin and clog pores and cause breakouts.
-Look for sunscreens that contain oils such as jojoba, sunflower, rosehip, sea buckthorn and grapeseed that are light, non-greasy and won’t cause acne!
+Look for sunscreens that contain light, skin-friendly oils such as jojoba, sunflower, rosehip, sea buckthorn and grapeseed that are light, non-greasy and won’t cause acne!

 titanium dioxide – don’t believe the rumours!

 You’ll often see bloggers and experts giving shade to titanium dioxide, claiming it’s highly reactive and can cause irritation to sensitive skin – not to mention the bad rep titanium dioxide nano-particles get for being a cancerous, dangerous ingredient that should be avoided at all costs (more on the in a minute).
 Titanium dioxide is a totally safe ingredient and is found in many organic and natural sunscreens as well as many mineral foundations.
 In today’s society, people love to jump on a bandwagon of hate towards without knowing the facts.
 You name it – there will always be some poor ingredient that gets the raw end of the deal.
 The problem with titanium dioxide is that you get two types of titanium dioxide – rutile and anatase and the form that is used in cosmetics (rutile) is a completely inert substance – meaning that it’s highly unlikely to cause a reaction and therefore safe for your skin.